sheodox/wellread/CONTRIBUTING.md

 Create a `.env` file and setup Firebase as described above.
 Run the server with `./run.sh dev`.
 Any time you make changes to Go code run `docker-compose restart api` in a separate terminal window to restart the server with your changes.

 The frontend in development is built and hosted by [Vite](https://vitejs.dev/).
-Run `npm i` to install dependencies, then run `npm run dev` to start the Vite dev server.
+Run `npm i` in the project root to install dependencies, then change directories to `src/static` and run `npm run dev` to start the Vite dev server.

 View the site at [http://localhost:3000](http://localhost:3000).